opensearch-project/opensearch-k8s-operator/README.md

 # Getting Started
 ## Installing the Operator

-- Clone the repo
+- Clone the repo and go to `opensearch-operator`
 - Run `make build manifests` to build the controller binary and the manifests
 - Start a kubernetes cluster (e.g. with k3d or minikube) and make sure your `~/.kube/config` points to it
 - Run `make install` to create the CRD in the kubernetes cluster

 ## Deploying a new OpenSearch cluster

-Go to `opensearch-operator` and use `opensearch-cluster.yaml` as a starting point to define your cluster - note that the `clusterName` is also the namespace that the new cluster will reside in.
+Go to `opensearch-operator/examples` and use `opensearch-cluster.yaml` as a starting point to define your cluster - note that the `clusterName` is also the namespace that the new cluster will reside in.
 Then run:

 ```bash
 kubectl apply -f opensearch-cluster.yaml
 ```

 Note: the current installation deploys with the default demo certificate provided by OpenSearch.

+## Deploying a new OpenSearch clusterwith TLS and securityconfig setup

+Go to `opensearch-operator/examples` and install the secret `securityconfig-secret.yaml` and and use `opensearch-cluster-securityconfig.yaml` as a starting point to define your cluster - note that the `clusterName` is also the namespace that the new cluster will reside in.
+Then run:

+Note: the current installation deploys with the security config files passed in the `securityconfig-secret.yaml`, just refer `securityconfig-secret.yaml` as an example.

 ## Deleting an OpenSearch cluster